-“‘…Society must radically decarbonize to spare the future from the worst consequences of climate change.
-The next few years are probably the most important in our history,’ Debra Roberts, an environmental scientist and a lead author of the UN’s latest climate report, said in a statement.”
+“…Society must radically decarbonize to spare the future from the worst consequences of climate change.
+The next few years are probably the most important in our history.”
+Debra Roberts

 3 ways divorce impacts the environment

 First, most legal proceedings for annulment, separation, divorce, and the dissolution of domestic partnerships require couples to file and exchange dozens of documents.
 This means millions of people print and copy reams of paper every day.

 The paper and pulp industry is the third largest industrial polluter of air, water, and land in the United States and studies show that it releases well over 100 million kg of toxic pollution each year.”
 “Discarded paper and paperboard make up roughly 26% of solid municipal solid waste in landfill sites.”
 Clearcutting destroys the habitats of indigenous people and animals across the globe.
 Most printer and copier ink contains toxic chemicals packaged in plastic containers and cardboard boxes that are transported thousands of miles in coal-burning rigs and quickly end up in landfills.